gnuradio/gr-governance/minutes/2021-09-02 Synchronous GA Meeting.md

 ## Election of Jacob Gilbert to the GA

 Results: 12-0 in favor of inviting to GA
+    [Note: Due to technical issues, one of our attendees could not participate in this vote].